-The future price of nickel and date of commencement of commercial production are key estimates that are critical in the determination of the carrying value of the royalty liability.
+The future prices of nickel and cobalt and date of commencement of commercial production are key estimates that are critical in the determination of the carrying value of the royalty liability.

-The future expected nickel price and, volatility of the nickel prices are key estimates that are critical in the fair value of the Buy-Back Option associated with the Royalty financing.
-The Buy-Back Option gives rise to a derivative financial asset.
+The future expected nickel and cobalt prices and, volatility of the nickel and cobalt prices are key estimates that are critical in the fair value of the Buy-Back Options associated with the Royalty financing.
+The Buy-Back Options gives rise to a derivative financial asset.